siyuan-note/user-guide-en_US/General Operations/Import and Export.md

 If you need to export more formats, please complete via [Pandoc](https://pandoc.org).
 {: id="20210120155909-pc5gzx7"}

-Select a folder on the file tree and right-click and select "Export" to export in batches.
+Select a folder on the doc tree and right-click and select "Export" to export in batches.
 The export is a standard Markdown file compression package.
 {: id="20210120155909-5d1u5zc"}